li-car-fei/WAF-AI/README.md

 Don’t Hesitate to Contribute!
 If you have ideas for new features or improvements, feel free to fork the repository, make your changes, and submit a pull request.
 Your help is highly appreciated in making this project better

-This includes the **"Contributing"** section with a friendly invitation to contribute and a link to the `CONTRIBUTING.md` file for contribution guidelines.